linuxd3v/maltyst/docs/index.md

 ## Features and highlights:

 - **double optin functionality**
 User gets confirmation email and has to click to confirm enrollment in order to be added onto specific mautic segments.
 Confirmation url is on the wordress site.
+Note - for double optin transaction emails - plugin will use whatever smtp/mail server was configured in your wordpress instance.

 - **throwaway emails detection and block**
 Emails from throwaway services like mailinator are not allowed.
 This is not bulletprof and relies on third party library.